Liver cirrhosis: symptoms, causes, treatment

 - persistent bacterial infections, decreased immunity;

-- in men, there may be a decrease in libido, testicular atrophy and enlargement of the mammary glands;
+- men may experience decreased libido, testicular atrophy and enlarged mammary glands;

-- cirrhosis is characterized by an increase in the size of not only the liver, but also the spleen, the surface becomes uneven, the edges of the organs sharpen;
+- cirrhosis is characterized by an increase in the size of not only the liver, but also the spleen, the surface becomes uneven, the edges of the organs become sharper;

-- anemia due to a lack of vitamin B12;
+- anemia due to lack of vitamin B12;

 - expansion of the capillary network on the face;